 Other legislative changes have been proposed and adopted in the United States since the Affordable Care Act was enacted.
 The Budget Control Act of 2011, among other things, included aggregate reductions to Medicare payments to providers of 2% per fiscal year.
-These reductions went into effect on April 1, 2013, and, due to legislation amendments to the statute, including the Bipartisan Budget Act of 2018, or BBA, will stay in effect through 2030, unless additional Congressional action is taken.
-However, the Medicare sequester reductions under the Budget Control Act have been suspended from May 1, 2020, through March 31, 2022, due to the COVID-19 pandemic.
-Following the temporary suspension, a 1% payment reduction began April 1, 2022 and remained through June 30, 2022.
-The 2% payment reduction resumed on July 1, 2022.
+These reductions went into effect on April 1, 2013, and, due to legislation amendments to the statute, including the Bipartisan Budget Act of 2018, or BBA, will stay in effect through 2031, unless additional Congressional action is taken.
 On January 2, 2013, the American Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several types of providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 In December 2018, CMS published a final rule permitting further collections and payments to and from certain ACA qualified health plans and health insurance issuers under the ACA risk adjustment program in response to the outcome of the federal district court litigation regarding the method CMS uses to determine this risk adjustment.
 Since then, the ACA risk adjustment program payment parameters have been updated annually.
 In addition, CMS published a final rule that would give states greater flexibility, as of 2020, in setting benchmarks for insurers in the individual and small group marketplaces, which may have the effect of relaxing the essential health benefits required under the ACA for plans sold through such marketplaces.
 Further, on May 30, 2018, the Right to Try Act was signed into law.
 The law, among other things, provides a federal framework for certain patients to request access to certain investigational new drug products that have completed a Phase 1 clinical trial and that are undergoing investigation for FDA approval.
-There is no obligation for a pharmaceutical manufacturer to make its drug products available to eligible patients as a result of the Right to Try Act.
+There is no obligation for a pharmaceutical manufacturer to make its drug products available to eligible patients as a result